Marhvin/CS506-Project/README.md

 ## Data Collection

 - The number of gate entries for each MBTA train station per day in 2018-2023.
-This data can be sourced from MassGIS Data Hub, which publicly provides data on MBTA gate entries per day.
+This data can be sourced from MassGIS Data Hub, which publicly provides data on MBTA gate entries per day. (https://gis.data.mass.gov/datasets/MassDOT::mbta-gated-station-entries-historical/about)
 - Weather conditions/report per day in 2018-2023, which can be sourced from a Kaggle dataset, which provides the temperature, precipitation, condition, humidity, and wind for a given day. (https://www.kaggle.com/datasets/swaroopmeher/boston-weather-2013-2023)

 ## Data Cleaning

-- Organize stations by line, being able to get number of entries per line
+- Outlined the null values of the raw MBTA and weather datasets.
+    - MBTA: There were a lot of null values for the stop_id column, but since we are looking at gated entries by station, we can ignore it.
+    - Weather: wdir (wind direction) and pres (average sea-level air pressure): We don't believe that these two values would have much impact on mbta ridership levels, so we decided to leave them off in the processed dataset.
+There was also one null value for tavg, which we imputed by taking the average of the tmax and tmin of that day.
+- Dropped additional columns that weren't as important.
+    - MBTA: We mostly care about the gated_entries, service_date, and the station_name values as identifiers that we could use and predict on based on the weather data.
+Therefore, we decided to drop the other columns and just keep these three.
-- Aliign dates of data together, making sure each time period corresponds with eachother
+- Aliign dates of data together, making sure each time period corresponds with each other
+    - We merged the processed MBTA and weather datasets based on the dates that the data was gathered from.
+They ranged from the start of 2013 to March, 2023.
+The resulting dataset has the columns: service_date, station_name, gated_entries, tavg, tmin, tmax, prcp, and wspd. gated_entries is our target variable.

 ## Modelling